xxlv/llm-book-generator/README.md

 This script generates a book using OpenAI's GPT-3.5-turbo language model and Markdown.

+## Early Testing Phase Notice

+**Caution: This project is currently in a very early testing phase, and it includes numerous unstable APIs.**

+### Demo

+Explore a live demonstration of the project [here](https://llmbooks.ailove.fun/).

+### Overview

+This repository is in the initial stages of development and is not recommended for production use.
+The APIs provided are subject to frequent changes, and stability cannot be guaranteed.
+Please be aware of potential issues and unexpected behavior while testing.

+### Important Notes

+- This project is not suitable for production environments.
+- Expect frequent updates and changes to APIs.
+- Bugs and instability are likely to occur.

 ## Prerequisites

 Before running the script, make sure you have the required dependencies installed: